wavefrontHQ/docs/pages/doc/logging_proxy_configurations.md

 ---
-title: Logs Proxy Configurations (Beta)
+title: Logs Proxy Configurations and Preprocessor Rules (Beta)
 tags: [getting started, logs]
 sidebar: doc_sidebar
 permalink: logging_proxy_configurations.html
 summary: Learn about the Tanzu Observability proxy configurations and preprocessor rules.
 ---

+{% include important.html content="Tanzu Observability Logs (Beta) is only enabled for selected customers.
+If you'd like to participate, contact your [Tanzu Observability account representative](wavefront_support_feedback.html#support)."%}

 Configure the Wavefront proxy to receive your log data and customize the data you send using preprocessor rules.